ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 Sparsity problem: most users only buy one or a few items, so most of the cells are blank.
 The challenge is: how do you interpolate based on the data?

 Algorithms that favor new items use time-decay algorithms (that have the time in the denominator to calculate a score), along with a "gravity" exponent to weight the penalty for old content.. and normal score features in the numerator.

+Timing / frequency / spread of events can have significant semantic meaning.
+Ex: if clicks are done within a short period of time, they might not mean as much as if clicks are registered over several days.